ltrii/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+What express is and how it helps servers run

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+A lightweight framework of functions that can be run "in the middle" of the server code.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+Anything the API deals with data-wise.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+a 200 status code or a response that's a boolean (true or false, 1 or 0)

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+By splitting and deplying seperate parts depending on need and structure

 ## Project Setup